Search

 About

-Our banking and finance BSc courses are for students who want to progress with the knowledge and skills required for a successful career in the increasingly competitive world of global finance and banking.
+Our banking and finance BSc degree courses are for students who want to progress with the knowledge and skills required for a successful career in the increasingly competitive world of global finance and banking.

 Your goal is a career in the global banking industry, with no limitations on the country where you end up working.
 As a vocational course, BSc Banking and International Finance is tailor-made for your ambition to go straight into a job in banking after you graduate.
 Thinking about a postgraduate qualification?
 Its academic rigour will prepare you equally well for further study.

 Our three finance and banking degrees (Finance, Banking and International Finance, and Investment and Financial Risk Management) provide detailed knowledge of how financial markets work, how companies make investment, financing and acquisition decisions and how modern banks operate.
-Whether your interest is domestic or international, this well balanced course has been designed to propel you to the top of the industry.

 We offer a wide variety of specialisations: central banking, managerial finance, commercial and retail banking, financial analysis, operations, or strategy.